micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx/add_a_microros_application/index.md

 ### Create Makefile

 Create an empty file called **Makefile**, inside of the application folder.
-On the next lines you can see an example of a generic implementation:
+Below, you can see an example of a generic implementation:
 ```Makefile
 -include $(TOPDIR)/Make.defs